Walter Sisulu National Botanical Garden

 The Walter Sisulu National Botanical Garden, previously known as the Witwatersrand National Botanical Garden, is a 300 ha botanical reserve in western Roodepoort, near Johannesburg, South Africa.

 History

 The garden was formally established in 1982 as the Transvaal National Botanic Gardens, at which time it was the 14th of South Africa's National Botanical Gardens.

 It was opened to the public in 1987 as the Witwatersrand National Botanical Gardens, on the occasion of the handing over of some 120 ha of farm Roodekrans by the Krugersdorp Town Council for inclusion in the reserve.

 Though one of the youngest of South Africa's National Botanical Gardens, the site has been popular with visitors for many decades before its proclamation.
 The garden has a restaurant, gift shop and bird hide overlooking a small dam.
 Up to March 2015 it operated a nursery which cultivated native South African plants.
+The garden encompasses three natural vegetation types: Northern Afrotemperate Forest, Egoli Granite Grassland, and Gold Reef Mountain Bushveld, which together support more than 600 naturally occurring plant species on site.
 The Garden has been recognised as one of the most beautiful botanical gardens in the world.